|+ Tone Generation

 Note: Without resonance (green curve) the peaks of odd-numbered overtones (no. 1, 3 and so on as counted from left to right) are lower than the even ones (no. 2, 4 and so on).
 This is the typical in terms of physics for springs that are fixed on one side and free on the other.
 For all vibrations forming the overtones the fixed end is a node.
 The free end is a strong antinode and a weak node, resulting in the stronger even-numbered overtones.
 Further explanations are given in the literature, see bottom of this page.

-partial vibrates with two times the frequency of the fundamental note,
+overtone vibrates with two times the frequency of the fundamental note,

 being its octave (tone B minor in figure 2, under the second grey